kcrary/istari/docs/terms.md

 opaque:

 - Hard: the default opacity for a constant with a definition.
-The constant can be unfolded, and a few tactics will unfold it automatically.
-It is never unfolded automatically by unification or typechecking.
+The constant can be unfolded, and a few tactics (notably `intro` and `destruct`) will unfold it automatically.
+It is never unfolded automatically by unification.
+It is not unfolded in typechecking, except that it *is* unfolded when necessary to infer the type of a spine.
+For instance, when inferring the type of `f x y`, if the type of `f x` is a hard constant, that constant will be unfolded so inference can continue with the next argument.

 - Opaque: the constant cannot be unfolded.
 Any constant without a definition is opaque, but opaque constants can have definitions.